-Alistair Scott is Associate Professor Film and Television.
-He was appointed Subject Group Leader for Photography, Film & Television in 2009.
-In 2005 he also took the role of Director of Screen Academy Scotland, the Creative Skillset Film Academy, which is a partnership between Edinburgh Napier University and Edinburgh College of Art.
+Alistair is Associate Professor Film and Television.
+He was Subject Group Leader for Photography, Film & Television 2009-2016.
+In 2015 he also took the role of Director of Screen Academy Scotland, the Creative Skillset Film Academy, which is a partnership between Edinburgh Napier University and Edinburgh College of Art.

-Alistair has been teaching in higher education for over ten years following a career working in film and television.
+Alistair has been teaching in higher education since 2005 following a career working in film and television.
 After graduating from the University of St Andrews, with MA (Hons) in Modern History, he worked in the field of community arts as a documentary film-maker.
-After full-time post-graduate training at the National Film & Television School, Beaconsfield, he spent over 20 years working as a director and producer for the BBC, Channel 4 and Scottish Television.
+After full-time post-graduate training at the National Film & Television School, Beaconsfield, he spent over 25 years working as a director and producer for the BBC, Channel 4 and Scottish Television.
 He joined Edinburgh Napier University as a Visiting Lecturer in 2005, acting as an industry consultant for the original bid to establish the Screen Academy.
 From 2006-9 he was Lecturer in Screen Media at the University of the West of Scotland.

-Exhibitions: Franki Raffles – part of the 1st St Andrews Photography Festival, August-Sept 2016.
+Franki Raffles – selected by Alistair Scott, part of the 1st St Andrews Photography Festival, August-Sept 2016.

 Professional Practice – selected credits: